raoconnor/raoconnor.github.io/_posts/2026-04-30-NetApp-Nutanix-.Next26.md

-# Nutanix and NetApp at .NEXT 2026: Strategic Alliance
+# Nutanix and NetApp announce Strategic Alliance at.NEXT 2026:

 At **Nutanix .NEXT 2026**, Nutanix and NetApp announced a **strategic alliance** that brings **NetApp ONTAP–based enterprise storage** directly to the **Nutanix Cloud Platform (NCP)** running on **Nutanix AHV**.
 For the first time, Nutanix customers will be able to use **NetApp external storage** as primary storage for Nutanix clusters, combining Nutanix’s cloud operating model with NetApp’s long‑established data management capabilities.